TheBeyondGroup/shopkeeper/README.md

 npm add --save-dev @thebeyondgroup/shopkeeper
 ```
 > :rotating_light: It is not currently possible to use Shopkeeper as a plugin
 > to the homebrew installation of the Shopify CLI.
-To use it, you need to
+To use it alongside this
-> install it as a global npm package and use the `shopkeeper` executable.
+> version of the CLI, you need to install it as a global npm package and use
+> the `shopkeeper` executable.

 ### tl;dr